qwertie/loyc.net/les/juxtaposition-discussion.md

 In LESv2, `#` is an ordinary identifier character, treated no differently than `_` or a letter, but by convention it is used to represent keywords in Loyc trees.
 So it's a very appropriate choice to use `#` here to denote a "keyword statement".

-But `#` is a "heavy-looking" character.
+But `#` is a "heavy-looking" character - it draws attention to itself, and is also clumsy to write on a whiteboard.
 Perhaps a lighter alternative is better?
 We could use a single quote, because a single quote is normally used for character literals - but by definition a character is only _one_ character, whereas every keyword I've ever seen is at least two characters, so there's no ambiguity.

 | Input                             | Meaning
 | --------------------------------- | -------------------------------------